The Global Warming Policy Foundation

-The Global Warming Policy Foundation (GWPF) is a charitable organization in the United Kingdom whose aims are to challenge what it calls "extremely damaging and harmful policies" envisaged by governments to mitigate anthropogenic global warming.
-The GWPF, and some of its prominent members individually, have been characterized as practising and promoting climate change denial.
+The Global Warming Policy Foundation (GWPF) is a climate change denial lobby group registered as a charitable organisation in the United Kingdom.
+Its stated aims are to challenge what it calls "extremely damaging and harmful policies" envisaged by governments to mitigate anthropogenic global warming.
+The GWPF, and some of its prominent members individually, practise and promote climate change denial.

-In 2014, when the Charity Commission ruled that the GWPF had breached rules on impartiality, a non-charitable organisation called the "Global Warming Policy Forum" was created to do lobbying that a charity could not.
-The GWPF website carries an array of articles sceptical of the scientific consensus of anthropogenic global warming and its impacts.
+In 2014, when the Charity Commission ruled that the GWPF had breached rules on impartiality, a non-charitable organisation called the Global Warming Policy Forum was created to do lobbying that a charity could not.
+In October 2021 the Global Warming Policy Forum was rebranded as Net Zero Watch.
+Its website carries an array of articles sceptical of the scientific consensus of anthropogenic global warming and its impacts.

 History

 The foundation was established in November 2009, a week after the start of the Climatic Research Unit email controversy, with its headquarters in a room of the Institute of Materials, Minerals and Mining at 1 Carlton House Terrace, London, and subsequently moved to 55 Tufton Street, London SW1P 3QL.
 Its director is Benny Peiser, an expert on the social and economic aspects of physical exercise, and it is chaired by Terence Mordaunt, co-owner of the cargo handling business Bristol Port Company.
-It was previously chaired by the former Chancellor of the Exchequer Nigel Lawson.
+It was previously chaired by the former Chancellor of the Exchequer, Nigel Lawson.
 GWPF states that it is "deeply concerned about the costs and other implications of many of the policies currently being advocated" to address climate change and that it aims to "bring reason, integrity and balance to a debate that has become seriously unbalanced, irrationally alarmist, and all too often depressingly intolerant".

 Funding sources

 Because it is registered as a charity, the GWPF is not legally required to report its sources of funding, and Peiser has declined to reveal its funding sources, citing privacy concerns.
 Peiser said GWPF does not receive funding "from people with links to energy companies or from the companies themselves."
+Hedge fund manager Michael Hintze was an early donor to the foundation.
 The foundation has rejected freedom of information (FoI) requests to disclose its funding sources on at least four occasions.
-The judge ruling on the latest FoI request, Alison McKenna, said that the GWPF was not sufficiently influential to merit forcing them to disclose the source of the £50,000 that was originally provided to establish the organization.
+The judge ruling on the latest FoI request, Alison McKenna, said that the GWPF was not sufficiently influential to merit forcing them to disclose the source of the £50,000 that was originally provided to establish the organisation.

-Chris Huhne, former UK Secretary of State for Energy and Climate Change attacked Lord Lawson's influential climate sceptic think-tank.

-In May 2022, OpenDemocracy reported that tax filings in the US revealed that GWPF had taken money from US 'dark money' sources, including $620,259 from the Donors Trust between 2016–2020.
+In May 2022, OpenDemocracy reported that tax filings in the US revealed that GWPF had taken money from US 'dark money' sources, including $620,259 from the Donors Trust between 2016 and 2020.
 The Donors Trust has in turn received significant funding from the Koch brothers.
 The group also received funding from the Sarah Scaife foundation, set up by the heir to an oil and banking dynasty.